adibzailan/GistDownloader/README.md

 ## Acknowledgments

-Beta v0.1 / Made with love in Singapore, Adib Zailan, 2024
+Alpha v1.0 / Made with love in Singapore, Adib Zailan, 2024